botketan/ExactCovering/README.md

 ```

 Here p denotes a propositional formula. cnf denotes cnf formula.
 C denotes the number of clauses and V denotes the number of variables in the formula.

+## Stats file
+All the `*_stats.ipynb` notebooks contain a satistical evaluation of encodings based on different parameters of the sat solver `cadical`.
+To run these do ensure you have a working python version insatlled on your pc.
+Change the `cadical_path` variable to the path of installion of `cadical` on your local device.
+This variable can be found in the first cell of all the notebooks.
+Each notebook contains an